zeddyemy/clarusmod-customizer/README.md

     - Plain Text Custom Control - It just displays a plain text in the customizer and doesn't do anything.
 Can be used to give more information.
     - Select Boxicons Custom Control - Creates a dropdown of icons allowing users to select an icon of their choice.
     - Select Category Custom Control - Creates a dropdown of all the categories present on the wordpress site.
+    - Searchable Select Custom Control - Creates a dropdown of options and has search functionality.

 ## Built With

-- At the Moment, this theme uses only the Boxicons library to display icons the site.
+- Boxicons library: This theme uses only the Boxicons library to display icons the site.
 There is also a [custom control that utilizes the library](https://github.com/zeddyemy/clarusmod-customizer/blob/main/inc/customizer/customizer-extensions/custom-controls/class-boxicon-select-custom-control.php#L14) to allow users select from the list of available Icons.
+- Select2 Library: The Select2 Library is used to for the Searchable Select Custom Control.
+It's what enables the search functionality for a select field.

 ## Contributing